 Fuss & Feathers Seasonal Dinner Series is a modern American supper club inspired by the recipes and techniques of America's earlier days.
-After a successful kickoff this summer, Fuss & Feathers is coming back with two seasonal series, the first kicking off for fall on October 11th through November 15th (weekly on Thursday evenings), followed by winter, which will begin on January 10th and run through February 14th.
+After a successful kickoff this summer and fall, Fuss & Feathers is coming back with a winter dinner series, kicking off January 24th, and running weekly on Thursdays through February 28th.
 Fuss & Feathers is a seasonal, ingredient driven menu rooted in American tradition.
 Each week will feature an extensive and unique tasting menu with beverage pairings for twelve guests.

 Family Room at Hatchet Hall

 $150 (includes food, tax, gratuity) | $225 (includes food, beverage pairings, tax, gratuity)

 *Dinner will be all inclusive including a pre-dinner cocktail hour, wine pairings, and an after dinner drink at Old Man Bar.

 "Old Fuss & Feathers"